Here are some frequently asked questions:

 Lee Daly Designs

 Oh, and for using pottery in the conventional oven, consider that adjustment thingy here too.
-Convection ovens and conventional ovens take a while to reach high temperatures.
+Convection ovens (the kind with the fan at the back) and conventional ovens (heating element or gas flame) take a while to reach high temperatures.
 This is good for pottery.
 If you are going to bake something at high temps (400F and up), consider heating it up gradually.
 I recommend putting your pottery into the oven while pre-heating.
 Then, when finished baking, rest your pottery on a trivet or pot holder to protect it from cool surfaces.
 Your food will stay nice and warm throughout your meal because pottery holds heat!